RarelyCharlie/rarelycharlie.github.io/_listen/listen18.md

 When your status is set to online, any member can make a personal request to chat to you.

+Some listeners never set their status to online because they want some control over who they chat to and when.

 After the quiz, we'll look at simultaneous chats and why you should avoid them.

 Mark each statement True or False, then press the Score button: